mattweale/azure-orbital-aqua-infrastructure/README.md

   `# Check Subscription`<br>
   `az account show` <br>

 * We need to set some variables specific to your deployment of TCP to Blob and the location of the NASA Processing Software.
-We will use variable definition file called .tvfars. create a file called ".tfvars" in /main and add your details: <br>
+We will use a variable definition file called .tvfars.
+Create a file called ".tfvars" in /main and add your details: <br>

   `# Your .tfvars file should look something like this`<br>
 <br>